 RELATED POST: Blakeney Norfolk: All You Need to Know Before You Go

 Who doesn’t love cheese?
 Whether you cook with it, revelling in its melted glory, nibble it with a cracker and a good glass of wine or artisan beer, or steal it from the fridge in a midnight raid, cheese is one of the joys of life!

 You can buy Norfolk cheese from farm shops and delicatessens around the county, in local supermarkets and online at the Norfolk Deli, where they stock over 25 different Norfolk cheeses.

 Where to start?
 If you like Brie, then try Wensum White made by Fielding Cottage, which is a creamy goat’s milk cheese, or Copys Cloud from Mrs Temples, a milder Brie alternative made with cow’s milk.
 For a Brie-style cheese with a good punch of flavour, try Baron Bigod from Fen Farm – yes, I know it’s technically Suffolk (only just), but this cheese is too good to miss off the list!

 I love the hard cheeses, full of flavour and delicious however you choose to eat them!
 A good alternative to Chedder, Norfolk Dapple, made by Ferndale Farm, is an unpasteurised cow’s milk cheese.
-Or try Walsingham, a creamy cross between Chedder and Wensleydale, which is made by Mrs Temple’s Cheese.
+Or try Walsingham, a creamy cross between Cheddar and Wensleydale, which is made by Mrs Temple’s Cheese.

-Probably the best known Norfolk cheese, Mrs Temple’s Binham Blue is more Gorgonzola than Stilton, but with a creamy texture and slightly tangy taste.
-Alternatively, Deopham Blewe from Willow Farm, is made with ewe’s milk, and has a milder, less salty flavour.
+Probably the best-known Norfolk cheese, Mrs Temple’s Binham Blue is more Gorgonzola than Stilton, but with a creamy texture and slightly tangy taste.
+Alternatively, Deopham Blewe from Willow Farm, is made with ewe’s milk and has a milder, less salty flavour.

 Norfolk Meat & Poultry